diablodale/dp.kinect/README.md

 Setup Guide and Documentation
 ==============================

-Please visit the wiki at https://github.com/diablodale/dp.kinect/wiki for setup and reference documentation.
+Please visit the wiki at https://github.com/diablodale/dp.kinect/wiki for the setup guide and reference documentation.
 You can also find information in the Max inspector when selecting dp.kinect or implied with the usage examples in the dp.kinect ZIP download.

 The registration key (trial.dpreg) included with the download grants you a 14 day trial period.